solmarisol/Broqueza_Pidoc-FinalProject/README.md

 **Vulnerability Summary:**

-1. **Network Infrastructure**
+1. **Network Infrastructure:**
        * Critical: Weak or default passwords on network devices may be exploited by attackers to gain unauthorized access.
        * High: Vulnerable to Distributed Denial of Service (DDoS) attacks, disrupting the availability of its services.

 3. **Web Applications:**
       * Critical: SQL Injection vulnerability in the login form of [Application Name], potentially